-Through this project (R24DA051988; M-PI: John Kelly & Bettina Hoeppner), we are building a research infrastructure that enhances the study of recovery community centers with a focus on their utility for persons who were or who are being maintained on medications for the treatment of opioid use disorder.
+Through this project (R24DA051988; M-PI: John Kelly and Bettina Hoeppner), we are building a research infrastructure that enhances the study of recovery community centers with a focus on their utility for persons who were or who are being maintained on medications for the treatment of opioid use disorder.

 Evidence indicates that OUD (opioid use disorder) is a chronic condition best managed with long-term use of medications.
 While medications for OUD (MOUD) save lives and reduces related harms, individuals suffering from OUD tend to be in need of additional services.
 Thus, even among those with OUD who are able to access life-saving medications, there is a need for additional recovery support services to enhance functioning and quality of life.